 Having clarity on this issue is enormously helpful, given that once the prohibition on same-sex marriage in California is—hopefully—lifted by the U.S. Supreme Court, there will likely be a rush of registered partners wishing to get married.
 Lawyers will surely be asked if new agreements are needed for previously-registered couples, and now they know what the correct answer should be.

-For complete coverage of domestic partnerships in California and same-sex marriage in relation to domestic partnership, check out CEB’s California Domestic Partnerships.
+For complete coverage of domestic partnerships in California and same-sex marriage in relation to domestic partnership, turn to CEB’s California Domestic Partnerships and Same-Sex Marriage.
 On premarital agreements, turn to CEB’s California Marital Settlement and Other Family Law Agreements.
-And don’t miss CEB’s live program Dissolutions of Same-Sex Marriages and Domestic Partnerships in LA on 2/11/13 and in SF on 2/15/13.
+And check out CEB’s program Dissolutions of Same-Sex Marriages and Domestic Partnerships, available On Demand.

 Related CEB blog posts: